HyacinthBots/LilyBot/README.md

 * Visit [my Patreon page](https://www.patreon.com/coderbot) to support the continued development of Iris!

 ### Why?
-* Late on in August of 2021, Discord.py was discontinued.
-This is previously what the Iris Project's Discord bot was written in, So [NoComment](https://github.com/NoComment1105), [Miss Corruption](https://github.com/Miss-Corruption), [Maxigator](https://github.com/Maxigator) and [chalkyjeans](https://github.com/chalkyjeans) took on the task of rewiring the bot.
+* Late in August 2021, Discord.py was discontinued.
+This is previously what the Iris Project's Discord bot was written in, So [NoComment](https://github.com/NoComment1105), [Miss Corruption](https://github.com/Miss-Corruption), [Maxigator](https://github.com/Maxigator) and [chalkyjeans](https://github.com/chalkyjeans) took on the task of rewriting the bot in JDA.
-* Discord.py was discontinued due to Discord's announcement of Slash commands being required.
-An unfortunate thing that is being enforced around the 2022 mark.
-So this bot is written in JDA

 ### How can I use LilyBot in my own server!?
 1. Set up a bot using the discord developer portal (https://discord.com/developers/applications)
 2. Invite your bot to your discord server, while granting it the `applications.commands` scope located in the OAuth2 Settings tab
 3. Download the Repo
 4. Create a `.env` file and fill it with this:
 ```
 TOKEN= TOKEN_YEEF
-MODERATOR_ROLE= ROLE ID
+MODERATOR_ROLE= ROLE_ID
 MUTED_ROLE= ROLE_ID
 GUILD_ID= SERVER_ID
 ACTION_LOG= CHANNEL_ID